libcurl API overview

 If you use the easy interface, and you call curl_easy_cleanup, all the possibly open connections held by libcurl will be closed and forgotten.

-When you've created a multi handle and are using the multi interface, the connection pool is instead kept in the multi handle so closing and creating new easy handles to do transfers will not affect them.
+When you have created a multi handle and are using the multi interface, the connection pool is instead kept in the multi handle so closing and creating new easy handles to do transfers will not affect them.
 Instead all added easy handles can take advantage of the single shared pool.

 There are a variety of constants that libcurl uses, mainly through its internal use of other libraries, which are too complicated for the library loader to set up.
 Therefore, a program must call a library function after the program is loaded and running to finish setting up the library code.
 For example, when libcurl is built for SSL capability via the GNU TLS library, there is an elaborate tree inside that library that describes the SSL protocol.